World Tunnel Congress, Montréal 18th-21st May. Booth D1717

 Why We Created a Supplier Code of Conduct for Temporary Steel Works

 Tight schedules and complex logistical demands drive the temporary steel works segment.
 The focus is on reducing costs, maintaining schedules and reducing risk.
-However, this focus on speed and structural integrity, which Saskarc is known for, cannot come at the cost of doing the right thing.
+However, this focus on speed and structural integrity, which infraMOD is known for, cannot come at the cost of doing the right thing.

-Which is why Saskarc’s supplier code of conduct is in place to ensure that everyone in our projects, including steel suppliers to contractors (locally & internationally), adhere to values that support a safe, fair and inclusive environment.
+Which is why infraMOD’s supplier code of conduct is in place to ensure that everyone in our projects, including steel suppliers to contractors (locally & internationally), adhere to values that support a safe, fair and inclusive environment.
 It covers key issues such as:

 This Code is the common language connecting all stakeholders even if they operate across different legal, cultural and geographical environments.